mit-ccrg/mit-ccrg/README.md

 ## compute

 ### Quanta
 Our main compute environment is the Quanta server at MIT.
-TODO
+Quanta has three independent but connected servers that are used mainly for storage, training and inference
+- The storage server
+    - host name `stultzlab01.csail.mit.edu`
+    - mainly used for cold storage of large datasets
+    - 12 * 14 TB HHD for storage
+- The inference server
+    - host name `stultzlab02.csail.mit.edu`
+    - 4 * Tesla T4 16GB
+- The training server
+    - host name `stultzlab03.csail.mit.edu`
+    - used for most training tasks
+    - 8 * Tesla V100 32GB

+Quanta machines use CSAIL Ubuntu system, read [CSAIL TIG Page](https://tig.csail.mit.edu/) for instructions

+Quanta machines are mainted by the [Techsquare group](stultzlab-admin@techsquare.com) and Wangzhi.
+Message him on slack for questions regarding to the server.
 ### Anduril
 We have a workstation `anduril` at MGH with four Nvidia RTX 8000 GPUs.
 This machine is for working with PHI.
 To access `anduril`, you must be onboarded at MGH (see below), have VPN access, and be added to the appropriate IRB.
-Erik Reinertsen is the admin for `anduril`.
+Ridwan is the admin for `anduril`.
 Message him on Slack with a screenshot from Insight (MGH IRB website) demonstrating you are covered by an IRB, and ask him to create an account for you.

 ## code
 [mit-ccrg/ml4c3-mirror](https://github.com/mit-ccrg/ml4c3-mirror) is a mirror of